DataLab-Platform/DataLab/doc/intro/tutorials/custom_func.rst

     # Initialize the proxy to DataLab
     proxy = RemoteProxy()

-    # Switch to the "Image panel" and get the current image
+    # Switch to the "Image Panel" and get the current image
     proxy.set_current_panel("image")
     image = proxy.get_object()
     if image is None: